sokolhessnerlab/itrackvalr/notebooks/behavioral_data_preprocessing.md

 including each hit time and reaction time between that hit time and the nearest signal prompting a response within a fixed interval.

-## Get the combined hits using the function
+Get the combined hits using the function:

 ``` r
 combined_hits_df <- get_all_hits_with_reaction_times(participants, combined_df)